testillano/h2agent/README.md

 #### Queue system

-Queued items will be persisted as:
+Queued states could be persisted in the file system or extended attributes.

 `/shared/<base64 of method + uri>/provision.<queueId>.json`